-Raspberry Pi 2/3
+Raspberry Pi 2/3/4

 These tiny ARM-based computers are very popular for small and energy-efficient applications like controlling push-to Dobsonians.
-A new open-source OpenGL driver stack has been made available recently, but as of October 2017 the default Raspbian operating system comes with an outdated version.
-Stellarium requires Mesa 17 or later.
-To set up a Raspberry Pi 2 or 3 with Raspbian Stretch for use with Stellarium, activate the OpenGL driver in raspi-config and follow instructions from the VC4 wiki.
-The libdrm upgrade is required and does not harm, but you can also install Mesa 17 in addition to the stock Mesa 13 following another set of instructions.
+Stellarium requires Mesa 17 or later, available in the current Raspbian OS.
+To set up a Raspberry Pi 2 or 3 with Raspbian Buster for use with Stellarium, activate the OpenGL driver in raspi-config.
+The latest Raspberry Pi 4 comes with this driver by default and can even drive two HiDPI screens.